 A lot of people do not know the term Intent Analysis but I’m sure that they must have heard about it.
 This term is really important for a business point of view and it is a great deal to use.
 This article will help you to learn what exactly an Intent analysis is?
 And what are the various uses of this analysis?
 Also, it will demonstrate the fulfillment based on the needs of the marketing or other business.

 Intent Analysis comes from Intent (ion) Analysis.
 Generally, this term is to acknowledge the intentions from the text.
-It can be any intentions such as the intention to sell, or intention to complain or intention to purchase etc. There is a need to understand what the intentions behind the text and the action are.
+It can be purpose designed to capture any intentions.
+Intention implies intention to sell, or intention to complain or intention to purchase etc. There is a need to understand what the intentions behind the text and the action are.
 It can lead to many benefits for the company or the consumers.
 It can also help us understand the feedback from the customers about any products, or we can also understand the nature of the service which we have to provide or improve.
 If we talk about the products and services improvement, the intent analysis will give you an upper hand.

 Interested in Artificial Intelligence?
 Download our guide on the latest trends and applications.